Welcome to Herdel.com

 Herdel.com is a modern film and TV-production company located in Copenhagen.
 With a running production of several movies, documentaries, TV-programmes etc.

-Furthermore with more than 40 years in the film industry, executive producer Steen Herdel has produced several of the cornerstones of Danish cinema and been responsiblefor launching the careers of important directors such as Morten Arnfred, Niels Malmros, Bille August and Søren Kragh-Jacobsen.
+With more than 45 years in the film industry, executive producer Steen Herdel has produced several of the cornerstones of Danish cinema and been responsible for launching the careers of important directors such as Morten Arnfred, Niels Malmros, Bille August and Søren Kragh-Jacobsen.

 Steen Herdel also produced Jørgen Leth’s acclaimed bike racing documentary feature “A Sunday in Hell” (1978) and Lasse Spang Olsen’ s action comedy “In China They Eat Dogs” (1999), which Variety compared to “Pulp Fiction” and “Lock Stock and Two Smoking Barrels”.
 An American remake is currently in negotiation.